 R is a powerful environment for statistical computing which runs on several platforms.
 These notes are written specially for users running the Windows version, but most of the material applies to the Mac and Linux versions as well.

 R was first written as a research project by Ross Ihaka and Robert Gentleman, and is now under active development by a group of statisticians called 'the R core team', with a home page at www.r-project.org.

 R was designed to be 'not unlike' the S language developed by John Chambers and others at Bell Labs.
-A commercial version of S with additional features was developed and marketed as S-Plus by Statistical Sciences, which later became Insightful and is now TIBCO Spotfire.
-R and S-Plus can best be viewed as two implementations of the same underlying S language.
+A commercial version of S with additional features was developed and marketed as S-Plus by Statistical Sciences, eventually becoming part of TIBCO Spotfire.
+You can view R and S-Plus as alternative implementations of the same underlying S language.
 The modern R implementation, however, is by far the most popular.

 R is available free of charge and is distributed under the terms of the Free Software Foundation's GNU General Public License.
 You can download the program from the Comprehensive R Archive Network (CRAN).
 Ready-to-run 'binaries' are available for Windows, Mac OS X, and Linux.
 The source code is also available for download and can be compiled for other platforms.

 These notes are organized in several sections, corresponding to the tabs at the top.
 I have tried to introduce key features of R as they are needed by students in my statistics classes.
 As a result, I often postpone (or altogether omit) discussion of some of the more powerful features of R as a programming language.

 Notes of local interest, such as where to find R at Princeton University, appear in framed boxes and are labeled as such.
 Permission is hereby given to reproduce these pages freely and host them in your own server if you wish.
 You may add, edit or delete material in the local notes as long as the rest of the text is left unchanged and due credit is given.
 Obviously I welcome corrections and suggestions for enhancement.